 As you can see, I really struggled with the teens, this was a reflection of my living circumstances at that time, which made focusing on actually learning the new items properly quite difficult.
 Otherwise, I kept a broadly consistent pace, which I’m quite happy with.
 I tried to give myself plenty of time to do vocab and radicals even when those weren’t required to get a clearing number of kanji for that level, so that was an active choice to slow down that I could have foregone, but I decided not to.

 It feels very strange, and actually quite melancholy.
 For two years Wanikani has been the main thing giving structure to my studies of Japanese - I read through Genki and have Quartet sitting on my bookshelf, but the gameplay loop of Wanikani was compelling enough to win out over textbook exercises.
 Now I’m beginning to move beyond that structure.
 Theoretically this was always the point, but there’s also something sad about it.
-I’m at the top of all the WKStats charts, where I know 99% of what I’ll find in books, on Twitter, in the news, and while the world of adult literacy in Japanese is opening up to me, the little world I’ve been ensconced in for two years is something I’m going to be leaving behind soon.
+I’m at the top of all the WKStats charts, where I know much (~75% of the kanji in the novels and VNs I’m looking at, according to JPDB.io) of what I’ll find in books, on Twitter, in the news, and while the world of adult literacy in Japanese is opening up to me, the little world I’ve been ensconced in for two years is something I’m going to be leaving behind soon.
 Wherever my language journey takes me next will be without familiar guidance, and might well be a much lonelier path.

 I mean, with regard to pace you’re about the same as me, although it will get harder as you accumulate more reviews.